bmist41/Matching-Regex-Tutorial/README.md

 The purpose of Bracket expressions is to define a set of characters to match.

+- [a-z]: Matches any lowercase letter.
+    - Example: [a-z] matches "a" to "z".
 - [abc]: Matches any one of the characters a, b, or c.
     - Example: [aeiou] matches any vowel.
 - `[^abc]` : Matches any character except a, b, or c.
     - Example: [^0-9] matches any non-digit character.
-- [a-z]: Matches any lowercase letter.
-    - Example: [a-z] matches "a" to "z".

 ### Character Classes

 The purpose of Character classes is to match specific sets of characters.

+- \s: Matches any whitespace character.
+    - Example: \s matches spaces, tabs, and line breaks.
+- \S: Matches any non-whitespace character.
+    - Example: \S matches any character except spaces, tabs, and line breaks.
 - \d: Matches any digit.
     - Example: \d matches "0" to "9".
 - \D: Matches any non-digit.